ecentria/grunt-svgstore/README.md

 > Merge SVGs from a folder.

+## Why does this fork exist?
+Because [original grunt-svgstore](https://github.com/FWeinb/grunt-svgstore) is not longer maintained.
+But it sticks with an old version of grunt that prevents us from upgrading out npm modules.

 ## Want to help?
 I am looking for a maintainer who would like to take over this plugin.